 Actions for the Diocese/Parishes to consider

-- Creating a dedicated area on the diocesan website with information, reflection and hints on practical action for parishes and individuals.
+- Create a dedicated area on the Diocesan website with information, reflection and hints on practical action for parishes and individuals.
 It should highlight initiatives taking place in the diocese and in parishes and be regularly updated.
 The Net, local media and parish bulletins should be utilised as much as possible.

-- Providing training days, for Clergy and Parishioners, on the implementation of the strategy document.
+- Provide training days, for Clergy and Parishioners, on the implementation of the strategy document.
 Those within the diocese and parishes who are active in local environmental organisations should be utilised to the fullest in such training, together with Trocaire personnel and resources.

-Actions for individuals to consider
+Actions for groups and individuals to consider

 - Sharing expertise and knowledge